jina-ai/jina/docs/how-to/kubernetes.md

 We indexer 99 Documents !

-Then let's search for the closest image to our query image:
+Then, search for the closest image to our query image:

 ```python
 queried_docs = client.search(inputs=da_query)